barionleg/cesium.wiki.gs/Material-System-Details.md

 * Multiple lights: turn lights on/off per primitive.
 This will replace `affectedByLighting` on [Polygon](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Polygon.js) and [CentralBody](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/CentralBody.js).
 * Light maps
 * Globe map for stained glass, etc?
 See [Deferred Shading in Tabula Rasa](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch19.html).

+## Phase 4

+* Polylines
+   * Polylines currently use very simple shaders, and are rendered in three passes using the stencil buffer to achieve an outline effect (turn ANGLE off; start Chrome with `--use-gl=desktop`).
+   * Replace the three-pass algorithm with a single pass algorithm that, in a fragment shader, uses the distance from the fragment to the line to determine if the fragment is part of the outline.
+Read [Tron, Volumetric Lines, and Meshless Tubes](http://prideout.net/blog/?p=61).
+   * First hard-code the above in the Polyline, then factor it out into a new `PolylineOutlineMaterial`.
+   * Create a `PolylineGlowMaterial` based on [Tron, Volumetric Lines, and Meshless Tubes](http://prideout.net/blog/?p=61).
+   * Make Polylines work with the rest of the materials as reasonable.
+Polylines will need to be able to compute at least 1D texture coordinates.
+I could see some potential for 2D and 3D coordinates as well.
+All materials will not work with all primitives.
+We'll need to document a feature matrix.

+## Phase 5

+* Implement the `CentralBody` fragment shader using materials, instead of hard-coding bump, specular, etc.

 ## Phase 6